Helping Johnny Make Sense of Privacy Policies with LLMs: Related Work

-\new{The above approaches target GDPR compliance assessment (mostly) from a legal perspective.
-These can help identify violations of GDPR requirements, such as inadequate information comprehensiveness or lack of user consent mechanisms.
-While valuable for legal experts and organizations, these tools have significant limitations in communicating or explain resulting scores and potential risks to users without legal expertise.
+The above approaches primarily assess GDPR compliance from a legal perspective, identifying violations such as inadequate information comprehensiveness or missing user consent mechanisms.
+While useful for legal experts and organizations, these tools struggle to effectively communicate and explain scores and potential risks to users without legal expertise.
 For instance, a score indicating a 75\% compliance may leave users uncertain about the implications for their data.
-Moreover, the fixed criteria used by these tools may overlook non-compliance issues that users deem important but are orthogonal to compliance, such as (allowed) data sharing practices with specific third parties users do not approve of.
-Hence, our focus is less on automatic assessment of (GDPR) compliance, but more on providing insights into privacy policies beyond jurisdictional constraints, allowing users to dig deeper regarding what \textit{they} deem important.}
+Moreover, the fixed criteria in these tools may overlook non-compliance issues that users deem important but are orthogonal to compliance, such as (allowed) data-sharing practices with specific third parties users do not approve of.
+Hence, our focus is less on automatic assessment of (GDPR) compliance, but more on providing insights into privacy policies beyond jurisdictional constraints, allowing users to dig deeper regarding what \textit{they} deem important.

-\subsubsection{Shorter and tailored privacy policies}
+\subsubsection{Shorter and Tailored Privacy Policies}

 Efforts to \new{condense} privacy policies \new{yielded} mixed results.
 While \new{highlighting critical practices can boost awareness~\cite{ebert2021bolder}}, removing well-known facts to highlight more critical issues can reduce overall user awareness~\cite{gluck2016short}.
-Goram et al.~\cite{goram2023human} explored \new{tailoring privacy information to user preferences and concluded} "a long road lies ahead".
+Goram et al.~\cite{goram2023human} explored \new{tailoring privacy information to user preferences and concluded} \enquote{a long road lies ahead}.
 Presenting all relevant information concisely \new{and tailored to user interests} remains the most promising approach, \new{which we thus pursue.}